-To qualify under the regular use test, you must use a specific area of your home for business on a continuing basis.
-You do not meet the test if your business use of the area is only occasional or incidental, even if you do not use that area for any other purpose.
+To qualify under the regular use test, you must use a specific area of your home for business on a regular basis.
+Incidental or occasional business use is not regular use.
+You must consider all facts and circumstances in determining whether your use is on a regular basis.